Car safety: 3 - 4 years

 Around half of all the non-fatal injuries are when children are occupants.
 It tends to affect all ages equally, but older kids aged 10-14 years are more likely to be injured or die.
 Māori children are at least three and a half times more likely to be injured than European children.

 Child safety seats and safety belts, when installed and used properly, can prevent injuries and save your child’s life.
 A booster seat has been shown to reduce the risk of injury to a child by almost 60 per cent.
 To be safe, children need to be in a booster seat in the back seat of a car up until they are 148cm tall.
 Here's our list of top tips:

 For every car ride, secure your child into a properly installed car seat that meets all current NZ Safety Standards.

 All child restraints must meet an approved standard.
 This ensures a restraint's design and construction are laboratory tested under crash conditions and provide the best protection when used according to manufacturer's instructions.
 All approved child restraints display standard markings to show they are approved.
-The markings to look for can be seen on this New Zealand Transport Agency page
+Find the approved child restraint markings to look for on this New Zealand Transport Agency page.

 Use a car seat that is made for their weight and height, and that fits your vehicle.
 If you’re unsure what you need, you can always talk to an NZTA-certified child restraint technician.